Asia in America: Next GenerationVIEW EVENT DETAILS

 Following the enthusiastic response to Asia in America: Celebration of the Arts in 2018, Asia Society is pleased to announce this year's focus on three key personalities: Devika Bhise, Danielle Chang, and Kenzo Digital.
 Each honoree leads socio-cultural developments that have long-term impact on the presentation and response to Asian American culture.

-- Entertainment by acclaimed "Slaysian" queer dance party crew Bubble_T
+- Entertainment, DJs, performance, and party atmosphere produced by acclaimed "Slaysian" queer dance party crew Bubble_T

 - Night market-inspired bites curated by Danielle Chang